federgraph/RiggVar-RG38/doc/RotaForm1.md

 ```
 The speed panel in unit RiggVar.RG.Speed02.pas has the SofortBtn.
 But the use of this speed panel is deprecated.
-We think we now have something better, read on.
+I think we now have something better, read on.

 ## Super Buttons